 Exploring the First Parish Church of Stow and Acton (FPC)

 If you are you interested in learning more about our church, or you have questions about Unitarian Universalism, we can provide the answers in our Newcomers Coffee Hour.
 These are held in the Parlor (behind the Sanctuary), usually one Sunday per month following the church service.
-This is a wonderful opportunity to meet our Interim Minister, Tracey Robinson-Harris, and to ask her any questions you might have about our religion or FPC.
+This is a wonderful opportunity to meet our Minister, Dr. Cynthia Landrum, and to ask her any questions you might have about our religion or FPC.
 Extended child care will be available during this time.